 6.5 Processing of the contact data from service providers and business partners and customers is necessary in order to perform the contract or order.
 If the data are not provided, the contract cannot be established or carried out.

-7. Participants in personalized surveys
+7. Participants in personalized surveys and lotteries

 7.3 We use processors by means of service agreements to perform services, in particular to provide, maintain and support IT systems.